OpenClaw & Hermes Agent Security

 The OpenClaw Exposure Crisis

-Over 30,000 OpenClaw instances are exposed to the public internet without authentication — no API key, no password, no access control.
+Over 40,000 OpenClaw instances are exposed to the public internet without authentication — no API key, no password, no access control.
 This represents one of the largest unsecured AI agent attack surfaces on the internet.
+In 2026 alone, 6 CVEs have been disclosed, 824 malicious skills identified, and the ClawJacked vulnerability demonstrated website-to-local-agent takeover.

 Identity Bypass